Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - Decentralization: Since blockchain operates on a decentralized system, no single entity has control over the entire blockchain, making it resistant to tampering.

+##Advantages:

+-  Transparency: Every stakeholder, from the manufacturer to the end consumer, can view the product's journey.

+-  Tamper Proof: Due to blockchain's decentralized and immutable nature, the data is resistant to tampering.

+-  Trust: Consumers can trust the authenticity of their products as they can verify the entire journey of the product.

 ## SOLIDITY

 Solidity is a programming language specifically designed for writing smart contracts on the Ethereum blockchain and Ethereum-compatible blockchains.